lubeda/EsphoMaTrix/README.md

 ```

 ### Font
 Download a small "pixel" TTF-font, i use ["monobit.ttf"](https://www.google.com/search?q=monobit.ttf).
 You can modify this font with [FontForge](https://fontforge.org/) and added **€** on base of a **E** and so on.
 Due to copyright I can't provide my modified version :-(.
 Not all fonts are suitable for this minimalistic display.
+There are public domain fonts wich work well on the display e.g. [DMDSmall](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=5993), details on alternative fonts are [here](https://blakadder.com/esphome-pixel-clock/)

 ```yaml
 font: